 Welcome to the Parkers car tax calculator.
-If you've ever wondered if your car is taxed or how much your road tax is going to cost, you'll find the answers to all of your questions here.
+If you've ever wondered if your car is taxed or how much your road tax is going to cost you this year, here you'll find the answers to all of your questions.

 Alternatively, you might be looking at buying a new car and want to know what it's going to cost you before you commit to buy – again, this page will be extremely helpful for you.

 Find and check road tax prices for any car by using the tool below.

 Using the car Parkers tax calculator is easy!
 It's also the perfect way to check the road tax on your own car, or any other vehicle you might be interested in.

 Simply select your car make and model through the dropdown menus above, and on the third dropdown, you'll be able to choose the bodystyle and year the car was manufactured.
 Don't worry if the exact year isn't there, as long as it falls within the range you're presented with.

 How car road tax (VED) is calculated

 There's a full guide to car tax on Parkers, as well as a car tax advice section, but in a nutshell, the current car road tax rates are calculated on CO2 emissions and price, those between 2001 and 2017 are CO2 emissions only, while those older than 2001 have rated based on their engine capacity alone.

 For new cars, there are 13 CO2 tax bands which relate to different emissions levels and amounts of car tax payable.
 The list price cut-off is £40,000 or more.
 Cars registered from 1 April 2017 are liable for 12 months First Year Rate (FYR) which is linked to a car's CO2 emissions.